lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 ## The `Window`
 One of the most important classes from the `psychopy` package is the `Window` class, which defines the window in which you are going to run your experiment.
 It is quite a complex class, with many different attributes and methods; we'll discuss the most important ones in this tutorial.

-You can import the `Window` class from the `visual` module of the `psychopy` package (i.e., `#!python from psychopy.visual import Window`).
+You can import the `Window` class from the `visual` module of the `psychopy` package (i.e., `from psychopy.visual import Window`).
 This, by itself, does nothing; for the experiment window to appear, we need to intialize an object with the `Window` class.
 There are *a lot* of arguments that can be used upon initialization (for an overview, see the [docs](https://www.psychopy.org/api/visual/window.html)), but all arguments have sensible defaults, so you can initialize a `Window` object as follows:

 ```python
 win = Window()